daryl-maviance/Javascript-practice/README.md

 ## 👨‍💻 Author

-Built as a learning project to demonstrate DOM manipulation and vanilla JavaScript concepts.
+Built as a learning project to demonstrate DOM manipulation, TypeScript development, and modern web application concepts with full type safety.

 ---

-**Happy Coding! 🎉**
+**Happy Coding with TypeScript! 🎉✨**